Gartner Faces Class Action Lawsuit for Investor Rights

 See More

-- Class Action Notice: Rosen Law Firm reminds investors who purchased Gartner (NYSE: IT) common stock between February 4, 2025, and February 2, 2026, to apply as lead plaintiffs by May 18, 2026, to potentially receive compensation without any out-of-pocket costs.
+- Class Action Notification: Rosen Law Firm reminds investors who purchased Gartner stock between February 4, 2025, and February 2, 2026, that they must apply to be lead plaintiff by May 18, 2026, to participate in the class action and seek compensation.

-- Lawsuit Background: The lawsuit alleges that Gartner failed to disclose the true state of its growth rates, particularly its inability to meet consulting revenue targets or maintain contract value growth rates, resulting in investor losses when the truth emerged.
+- Lawsuit Background: The lawsuit alleges that Gartner made false or misleading statements regarding its growth rates and failed to disclose its inability to meet consulting revenue targets amid industry challenges, resulting in investor losses when the truth emerged.

 See More